RemovedMoney326/Hubble-Pi/README.md

 ------------------------------------------------------------------------------------------------------------------------
 13.7.2020 - Changed the preview camera stream on line 108 to use the picamera video_port=True option for improved stability on older Raspberry Pi models
+19.10.2020 - Added grayscale capturing functionality for use with astrophotography filters